Sita Ram Mantra

 Formula of the Sita Ram Mantra

-The name “Ram” is the seed syllable or fundamental sound for the solar plexus chakra.
-The third chakra or solar plexus chakra is known as Manipura.
-The name translates as the “city of jewels.”
-“Mani” means “gem” while “pura” means “city.”
-When purified, this is the chakra of inner peace.
+When purified, the solar plexus chakra is the chakra of inner peace.
 The solar plexus chakra is located at the naval, center of intuition (a gut feeling).
 The solar plexus chakra is connected to both service and desires.
 Learn more in the article Chakra Sounds.

-The Story of Sita
+The Story of Sita and Ram

 Sita was not born in the normal way, but was found by her father Janaka as a golden, glowing child lying in a furrow in a field.
 When she grows up, her father holds an archery contest.
 The winner of the competition will receive Sita’s hand in marriage.
 Ram (also known as Rama) is a famous archer and wins the contest.